Pony Verma

 Rashmi Verma (born 15 September 1977), known professionally as Pony Verma, is an Indian dance choreographer, who began her career in the year 2000.
 She has also done a dance reality show, Chak Dhoom Dhoom for Colors channel.

+Personal life

 Pony Verma married actor Prakash Raj on 24 August 2010.
-They have one child together: a boy born in February 2016.
+They have one child together.
+A boy born in February 2016.